M.A. Courses

 Description: A study of the major literary theories and schools of criticism.

-ENGL 6425 Seventeenth-Century British Literature
+INGL 6425 Seventeenth-Century British Literature

 Credit hours: 3